bozonx/social-media-posting-microservice/docs/api.md

 2. If `convertBody = true` (default):
    - Determines target format based on platform requirements
    - Converts from `bodyFormat` to target format
-   - Applies platform-specific limitations (text length, etc.)
+   - Resulting content must still comply with platform-specific limitations (text length, etc.), which are enforced by the platform APIs
    - Sanitizes HTML if required

 ### Example: Markdown to HTML